Zika around the world: Where do we stand?

 While scientists scramble to vaccinate and treat, mosquito control officials are doing their utmost to tackle the virus at its source: the mosquitoes themselves.

-Traditional control techniques emphasize removing standing water, spraying pesticides and larvicides, and encouraging home owners to keep screens on their doors and windows.
-That, along with the widespread use of air-conditioning, make it much easier for developed countries like the US to keep outbreaks contained -- it's much harder in poor, economically disadvantaged countries.
+Traditional control techniques emphasize removing standing water, spraying pesticides and larvicides, and encouraging homeowners to keep screens on their doors and windows.
+That, along with the widespread use of air-conditioning, makes it much easier for developed countries like the United States to keep outbreaks contained.
+It's much harder in more economically disadvantaged countries.

-Another factor straining traditional control efforts is the female Aedes aegypti mosquito, who is primarily responsible for this global spread.
-A crafty creature, she is an aggressive daytime biter, who prefers to live close to her favorite blood meal, humans.
+Another factor straining traditional control efforts is the female Aedes aegypti mosquito, which is primarily responsible for this global spread.
+A crafty creature, she is an aggressive daytime biter who prefers to live close to her favorite blood meal, humans.
 Over the centuries, she has adapted to urban environments, preferring stagnant water and small containers such as plastic cups, potted plants and discarded tires to lay her eggs.

-A 'sip feeder,' this blood sucker likes to bite multiple people, taking just a 'sip' of blood each time, thus increasing the number of people she can infect in just one feeding.
-A tiny creature, her bite is almost painless.
+A "sip feeder," this bloodsucker likes to bite multiple people, taking just a sip of blood each time, increasing the number of people she can infect in just one feeding.
+The tiny creature's bite is almost painless.

 Once you add that to her tendency to sneak up on victims, often biting on ankles and the back of elbows, you can see how easy it might be for her to feed without a life-threatening slap.

 The Zika-infected female can lay an average of 150 eggs at once, scattering them among several sites to improve survival.
 If dry, the eggs can survive up to a year, says the World Health Organization, but once the wet season arrives, they immediately hatch.
-Studies show some of those emerging babies already carry the Zika virus, passed on from their mother, making them an immediate threat to any humans in their vicinity.
+Studies show that some of those emerging babies carry the Zika virus, passed on from their mother, making them an immediate threat to any humans in their vicinity.

 That's the worry for Brazil and other South and Central American countries, currently experiencing a drop in Zika cases during the drier winter months.
-When the rains begin again this fall, those eggs will hatch and cases could begin to rise, along with the associated risk to pregnant women and their undeveloped fetuses.
+When the rains begin again this fall, those eggs will hatch, and cases could begin to rise, along with the associated risk to pregnant women and their undeveloped fetuses.

 Zika's long march

-In the meantime, Zika continues its travels, hitch hiking in traveler's blood and via the occasional mosquito hidden in an industrial shipment of goods.
+In the meantime, Zika continues its travels, hitch hiking in travelers' blood and via the occasional mosquito hidden in an industrial shipment of goods.

 Whether the virus will take hold in a country depends on the local environment and a country's ability to combat the threat.

-US and Caribbean
+United States and Caribbean

-The first case of locally-transmitted Zika in the US was a surprise.
+The first case of locally transmitted Zika in the US was a surprise.
 Instead of occurring from a mosquito bite, the virus was sexually transmitted by a man recently returned from a country with an active outbreak.

-Lots of travel-related cases followed; in fact nearly every state in the union has reported a case of travel-associated Zika in their backyard.
-That has resulted in a total of 21 cases of microcephaly in the US, a devastating birth defect where a baby is born with a small head and brain, often leading to life-long neurological issues, even death.
+Lots of travel-related cases followed; in fact, nearly every state in the union has reported a case of travel-associated Zika in their backyard.
+That has resulted in a total of 21 cases of microcephaly in the United States, a devastating birth defect in which a baby is born with a small head and brain, often leading to life-long neurological issues, even death.

-Then in mid-July a Miami mosquito bit a returning traveler, processed the virus, and began spreading it in Wynwood, a 1-square-mile Miami neighborhood.
+In mid-July, a Miami mosquito bit a returning traveler, processed the virus and began spreading it in Wynwood, a 1-square-mile Miami neighborhood.
 Despite massive control efforts, one or two cases also popped up in Miami Beach and in the Tampa/St. Petersburg area.

 To date, there are 43 cases of locally transmitted Zika in Florida.

-That number pales in comparison to hard-hit Puerto Rico, which has over 13 thousand cases of the virus, with more than a thousand of those affecting pregnant women.
-An economic downturn, failing health care system, and inadequate financial support from the mainland makes it difficult for Puerto Rico to fight their epidemic.
+That number pales in comparison with hard-hit Puerto Rico, which has over 13,000 cases of the virus, with more than a thousand of those pregnant women.
+An economic downturn, a failing health care system and inadequate financial support from the mainland makes it difficult for Puerto Rico to fight its epidemic.

 Other Caribbean countries also continue to battle Zika as their outbreaks continue.
-The WHO says Martinique currently has 10 cases of microcephaly, while just this week the first babies with microcephaly were reported in Haiti, one, and the Dominican Republic with three cases.
+The World Health Organization says Martinique has 10 cases of microcephaly, while just this week, the first babies with microcephaly were reported in Haiti, which has one, and the Dominican Republic with three cases.

 Central and South America

-Brazil continues to be the country hardest hit by Zika, with thousands infected and over 1800 babies diagnosed with microcephaly.
-That number doesn't count the babies with normal sized heads that might develop vision, hearing and developmental issues from their Zika exposure as they grow.
+Brazil continues to be the country hardest-hit by Zika, with thousands infected and over 1,800 babies diagnosed with microcephaly.
+That number doesn't count the babies with normal-size heads but who might develop vision, hearing and developmental issues from their Zika exposure.

 Other Central and South American countries are also struggling with the fallout from the virus.

-Columbia reports 29 cases of microcephaly in newborns, Panama has 5 cases, El Salvador 4, French Guiana 3, Paraguay 2, while Honduras and Costa Rica report one case each.
+Columbia reports 29 cases of microcephaly in newborns, Panama has five cases, El Salvador four, French Guiana three and Paraguay two, while Honduras and Costa Rica report one case each.

 The good news for South America is that colder winter weather and dry skies have reduced the number of new Zika cases.
-In fact the WHO just announced no laboratory-confirmed cases of Zika related to the Olympics, which ended on August 21 in Brazil, and Chile hasn't reported a new case of Zika this year.
+In fact, the WHO announced no laboratory-confirmed cases of Zika related to the Olympics, which ended August 21 in Brazil, and Chile hasn't reported a new case of Zika this year.

 Europe

-So far, Europe has been spared much of Zika's devastation.
-Despite a number of imported cases from returning travelers, only Slovenia and Spain report cases of microcephaly --one each -- says WHO.
+Europe has been spared much of Zika's devastation.
+Despite a number of imported cases from returning travelers, only Slovenia and Spain report cases of microcephaly -- one each -- the WHO says.

 Asia

-Southeast Asia has been hard hit by Zika, and officials worry numbers are vastly under reported.
-Singapore just announced 41 cases of locally acquired Zika infection, but the WHO also lists Indonesia, Thailand, the Philippines and Vietnam as "countries with possible endemic transmission or evidence of local mosquito-borne Zika infections in 2016."
+Southeast Asia has been hard-hit by Zika, and officials worry that numbers are vastly under-reported.
+Singapore just announced 82 cases of locally acquired Zika infection, with the number rising, but the WHO also lists Indonesia, Thailand, the Philippines and Vietnam as "countries with possible endemic transmission or evidence of local mosquito-borne Zika infections in 2016."

-Cambodia has reported cases in the past, but the WHO has the country on its list of countries where the outbreak has either been "terminated" or is "without documentation" in 2016.
-Other countries that fit that positive category include French Polynesia, the site of a large outbreak in 2013, Lao People's Democratic Republic, Malaysia, the Cook Islands, the Maldives, New Caledonia, Papua New Guinea, the Solomon Islands and Vanuatu.
+Cambodia has reported cases in the past, but the WHO has it on a list of countries where the outbreak has either been "terminated" or is "without documentation" in 2016.
+Other countries that fit that positive category include French Polynesia, the site of a large outbreak in 2013; Laos; Malaysia; the Cook Islands; the Maldives; New Caledonia; Papua New Guinea; the Solomon Islands and Vanuatu.

 Africa

-Cape Verde, a small island located 350 miles off the western coast of Africa, is reporting 9 cases of microcephaly.
-Other than that, Africa, the birthplace of Zika, is not reporting any outbreaks of Zika at this time.
+Cape Verde, a small island 350 miles off the western coast of Africa, is reporting nine cases of microcephaly.
+Other than that, Africa, the birthplace of Zika, is not reporting any outbreaks at this time.

 Worldwide

-CNN has compiled the full list of countries and territories with current outbreaks of Zika, according to the CDC and WHO.
+CNN has compiled the full list of countries and territories with current outbreaks of Zika, according to the CDC and the WHO.

-Those affected are: Anguilla, Antigua and Barbuda, Argentina, Aruba, Bahamas, Barbados, Belize, Bolivia, Bonaire, Brazil, Cayman Islands, Colombia, Costa Rica, Cuba, Curacao, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, French Guiana, Grenada, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Kosrae (an Island of the Federated States of Micronesia), Maldives, Marshall Islands, Martinique, Mexico, New Caledonia, Nicaragua, Panama, Papua New Guinea, Paraguay, Peru, Puerto Rico, Saba, Saint Barthelemy, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, Sint Maarten, Sint Eustatius, Suriname, Trinidad and Tobago, Turks and Caicos, United States of America*, U.S. Virgin Islands, Venezuela, Vietnam, American Samoa, Samoa, Tonga and Cape Verde.
+Those affected are: Anguilla, Antigua and Barbuda, Argentina, Aruba, Bahamas, Barbados, Belize, Bolivia, Bonaire, Brazil, the Cayman Islands, Colombia, Costa Rica, Cuba, Curacao, Dominica, the Dominican Republic, Ecuador, El Salvador, Fiji, French Guiana, Grenada, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Kosrae (an Island of the Federated States of Micronesia), the Maldives, Marshall Islands, Martinique, Mexico, New Caledonia, Nicaragua, Panama, Papua New Guinea, Paraguay, Peru, Puerto Rico, Saba, Saint Barthelemy, Saint Lucia, Saint Martin/Sint Maarten, Saint Vincent and the Grenadines, Sint Eustatius, Suriname, Trinidad and Tobago, Turks and Caicos, United States of America*, the US Virgin Islands, Venezuela, Vietnam, American Samoa, Samoa, Tonga and Cape Verde.